jamel-j-clarke/CheckersAI/README.md

 # CSC 510 Final Project: Connect 4 AI

 ## To do
 - Think about heuristic options to measure how close or interesting a particular game state is.
-If this becomes too difficult, we could switch to a game where this is more easily defined (e.g. checkers).
+If this becomes too difficult, we could switch to a game where this is more easily defined (e.g. checkers)
+- Find a game GUI to build off of (need to pick a language we are all comfortable with)

 ## Heuristic Ideas
 **Note:** we can combine multiple ideas into one heuristic